 BSI’s role as an EU Medical Devices Notified Body

-BSI’s role as an EU Notified Body will not change following the recent decision of the EU referendum while the UK Government sets out the arrangements for its withdrawal from the EU.
-During this transition period, BSI will be working closely with the Medicines and Healthcare products Regulatory Agency (MHRA) to enable BSI to continue being recognized as a Notified Body for Medical Devices.
+BSI’s role as an EU Notified Body will not change following the recent UK decision to leave the EU.
+While the UK Government sets out the arrangements for its withdrawal from the EU, we will be working closely with the Medicines and Healthcare Products Regulatory Agency (MHRA) and Department of Health to ensure continuity of our full scope designation as a Notified Body for Medical Devices.

-BSI fully anticipates we will remain a long term major EU Medical Device Notified Body as there are established well recognized existing mechanisms in place for non-EU countries to participate as EU Notified Bodies.
-For example, the designated organizations in Norway (under EEA recognition), Switzerland and Australia (through Mutual Recognition Agreements) are recognized as Notified Bodies for the purposes of the relevant EU legislation.
+BSI is fully confident in continuing as the leading global provider of EU Medical Device Notified Body services by utilizing established well recognized existing mechanisms for non-EU member states to fully participate as EU Notified Bodies.
+Examples are the designated organizations in Norway (under EEA recognition), Switzerland and Australia (through Mutual Recognition Agreements) all of whom are recognized as Notified Bodies for the purposes of the relevant EU legislation.

 We will continue to keep you updated on a regular basis as the political situation develops and discussions progress.
 For now, it’s business as usual and most importantly, we would like to assure you that BSI will continue to provide EU market access as we have done since the inception of the three EU Medical Device Directives.

 All of these activities, combined with our specialist expertise, are designed to give our clients unrivalled services in the regulated Medical Device market access arena.